apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**After U.S. News college ranking changes, many public universities rose on lists**
+**Canada expels Indian diplomat over ‘credible allegations’ linking India’s government to killing on Canadian soil**

-You can read more about it [here](https://www.washingtonpost.com/education/2023/09/18/us-news-college-rankings-methodology-changes/).
+You can read more about it [here](https://www.cnn.com/2023/09/18/americas/canada-hardeep-singh-nijjar-india-intl/index.html).

 ## Requirements
 - Python 3.8